 Update Your Contact Info on the ID Tags

 Before the move, it’s a good idea to get new ID tags for your pets with your new phone number and address just in case your pet escapes during or just after the move.
 If your pet is microchipped, update your contact information with the database.
 This is also a good time to make sure your pet is up to date on shots and get copies of the vet records to give to a new veterinarian in your new neighborhood.
 It’s also a good idea to print out pictures of your pets and keep those, along with copies of your contact information, in the car with you while you’re traveling.
-For ease of access, put them with the documents containing the information of your auto insurance.
-National City residents can speak with a reliable professional at Altra Insurance about their insurance needs and other related issues while moving.
+For ease of access, put them with the documents containing the information of your auto insurance National City.
+Local residents can speak with a reliable professional at Altra Insurance about their insurance needs and other related issues while moving.

 Pack a Pet Bag